iewaij/data-analytics-bank-marketing/docs/content/01_introduction.md

 ![TED spread, 2008-2009](../figures/1_1_TED_spread.png)

-Given that the data set is based on a Portuguese bank, it is also worth mentioning that Portugal and other European countries were facing a fiscal debt crisis. @lane_european_2012 discussed this issue and showed that Portugal started increasing its debt level after the 2008 financial crisis and had to increase its bond yield in 2010, which implied that its government was facing high debt default risk.
-These phenomena can be observed graphically on figures 2 and 3
+Given that the data set is based on a Portuguese bank, it is also worth mentioning that Portugal and other European countries were facing a fiscal debt crisis. @lane_european_2012 discussed this issue and showed that Portugal started increasing its debt level after the 2008 financial crisis and had to increase its bond yield in 2010, which implied that its government was facing high debt default risk, as shown by figures 2 and 3.

 ![The evolution of public debt, 1982–2011](../figures/1_2_Public_Debt.png)